JanssenProject/jans/README.md

 #### Prereqs

-- Import the SSL certificate of your server to the `cacerts` keystore of your local Java installation.
-An utility called [Key Store Explorer](https://keystore-explorer.org/) makes this task super easy.
-By default Janssen uses a self-signed certificate that you can find at `/opt/jans/etc/certs/httpd.crt`.
+- Import the SSL certificate of your Jans server to the `cacerts` keystore of your local Java installation.
+An utility called [KeyStore Explorer](https://keystore-explorer.org/) makes this task super easy.
+By default Janssen uses a self-signed certificate that can be found at `/opt/jans/etc/certs/httpd.crt`.

-- Maven build tool
+- Maven build tool installed

 #### Add dependency

-Add the artifact `jans-scim-client` to your project, eg:
+Add the artifact `jans-scim-client` to your project pom, eg:

 ```
 <properties>